evanpurkhiser/evanpurkhiser.com/index.md

 design, but usually find myself in awe over the subtle details in the shots from [Dribble](http://dribbble.com).

-When I'm not solving problems you can find me out on the dance floor enjoying my favorite genres of music, [UK Hardcore](http://en.wikipedia.org/wiki/UK_hardcore) and [Uplifting Trance](http://en.wikipedia.org/wiki/Uplifting_trance).
+When I'm not solving problems you can find me out on the dance floor or [spinning](http://evanpurkhiser.com/mixes) my favorite genres of music, [UK Hardcore](http://en.wikipedia.org/wiki/UK_hardcore) and [Uplifting Trance](http://en.wikipedia.org/wiki/Uplifting_trance).
 But most likely, you'll find me spending time with my friends watching whatever we can find on Netflix.